 Rule Reference: §809.131(a)(2)(B)

-F-304: Reimbursement for Providers Debarred from the Child and Adult Care Food Program
+F-305: Payment for Providers Debarred from the Child and Adult Care Food Program

 The Child and Adult Care Food Program (CACFP) is a federally funded program administered in Texas by the Food and Nutrition Division of the Texas Department of Agriculture (TDA).
-The program reimburses eligible child care centers for part of the cost associated with serving approved, nutritious meals and snacks to children.
+The program pays eligible child care centers for part of the cost associated with serving approved, nutritious meals and snacks to children.

 When TDA determines a provider noncompliant in one or more aspects of its operation of CACFP, a notice of termination and disqualification is given to the provider and all responsible principals within the provider organization are placed on the US Department of Agriculture (USDA) National Disqualification List (NDL).